 - Academic Integrity.
 All sources must be properly documented, and all use of sources must be conducted according to strict standards of academic integrity.
 All aspects of the project must conform to the Duke University guidelines for research and appropriate use of intellectual property.

 c) Represent a quality of written work appropriate for a published Duke University master’s thesis.
 No matter what methods the project employs, the written matter of the project should be clear, concise, coherent and easily readable.
 It should meet the grammatical standards of formal, written American English.

 Key Roles and Components

-At least twice a semester, all the students who are working on master's projects meet as a class, the GLS Proseminar.
+All the students who are working on master's projects meet as a class, the GLS Master's Project Seminar.
 At these meetings, students come together as a community of graduate scholars to share their ideas as well as their concerns, and to offer each other resources and support.
-At the last class of the semester, students share readings from their projects.
-(Students who do not live in the vicinity of Durham while working on their projects should contact GLS to make other arrangements.)

 The Faculty Supervisor

 Prior to the project semester, the student is responsible for finding a faculty supervisor to work with, and confirming that the supervisor is available during the project semester.
 This supervisor must: